304 North Cardinal St.

 Start by removing any dead or diseased branches first; these will be easily identifiable due to their discoloration and lack of leaves.
 You can also remove any cracked or damaged branches.
 Take all these branches back to their base instead of leaving stubs.

 Next up is shaping your Endless Summer hydrangea into whatever shape you desire!
 To do this properly without damaging the plant’s structure, focus on cutting back only one-third of each stem at a time.
-Step back and look at the shape of the shrub overall as you go.
+Step back and look at the shrub’s overall shape as you go.
 These shrubs are usually shaped into a ball-like sphere if planted alone or into a rounded low hedge if planted in a line.

-Finally, if you want fewer but bigger blooms, then consider pinching out some remaining buds on the new growth now before they get too big.
+Finally, if you want fewer but bigger blooms, consider pinching out some remaining buds on the new growth before they get too big.
 Doing so will encourage larger flower heads when they eventually bloom later on down the line.
-Just make sure not to pinch them all out though because then there won’t be enough left over for pollinators like bees and butterflies who rely on these plants for food sources throughout their lifecycles; so try leaving at least half untouched if possible (or even more depending on how much space you have).
+Just make sure not to pinch them all out, though, because then there won’t be enough left over for pollinators like bees and butterflies who rely on these plants for food sources throughout their lifecycles, so try leaving at least half untouched if possible (or even more depending on how much space you have).

 Effects of pruning in fall, winter, or spring